Mat Franco

-Mat Franco (born May 10, 1988) is an American magician best known for his personality driven, skill-based sleight of hand magic.
-He gained fame as the first magician to win America's Got Talent, in the show’s ninth season.
+Mat Franco (born May 10, 1988) is an American magician best known for his personality-driven, skill-based sleight of hand magic.
+He was the first magician to win America's Got Talent, in the show's ninth season.
 Franco went on to produce and star in his own primetime TV specials on NBC, Mat Franco’s Got Magic.
-In 2015 he created and debuted his live stage show in Las Vegas, Mat Franco - Magic Reinvented Nightly, and he is currently headlining at The LINQ Hotel + Experience at the Mat Franco Theater.
+In 2015, he created and debuted his live stage show in Las Vegas, Mat Franco - Magic Reinvented Nightly.
+Franco is currently headlining at The LINQ Hotel + Experience at the Mat Franco Theater.
 In addition to winning "Best Magic Show" at the Best of Vegas Awards, Franco's live production was the top-rated magic show in Las Vegas according to Billboard.com in 2021.
 Mat Franco - Magic Reinvented Nightly was awarded Best Show on the Las Vegas Strip again in 2022.

 Background

 Franco was born in Johnston, Rhode Island.
 After he saw magic on TV when he was four, he begged his parents to get him a magic set.
 He then began performing tricks in his kindergarten class.
 One of his greatest influences and the first assistant was his grandmother, who used to read magic instructions to Mat when he was too young to read for himself.
-One of Mat's favorite memories is when he and his grandmother tried to figure out a way to make cards appear out of thin air, like a magician they had seen on television.
-They hung a black curtain in the living room and cut a hole in it.
-Mat's grandmother hid on the other side and passed cards through the curtain to Mat while his grandfather watched, playing along with that "grandma must have stepped outside for a minute" and that he had no idea how the cards were appearing.

 Franco continued studying magic as a child and performed any chance he could.
 When he was 12, he had saved enough money from local shows to fly to Las Vegas to study performance art with some of his idols, including Jeff McBride.

-Franco graduated from Johnston High School in 2006 and was captain of the wrestling team his senior year.
-He would go on to study at the University of Rhode Island, receiving a degree in Business Administration with a minor in Communication Studies.
+Franco graduated from Johnston High School in 2006.
+He studied at the University of Rhode Island, receiving a degree in Business Administration with a minor in Communication Studies.